lando924/MyDailyBread/README.md

 ## SETUP
 To get this application running, make sure you do the following in the Terminal:

-python3 -m venv venv
+-python3 -m venv venv
-source venv/bin/activate
+-source venv/bin/activate
-pip3 install -r requirements.txt
+-pip3 install -r requirements.txt
-createdb mydailybread
+-createdb mydailybread
-flask run
+-flask run

 ## TESTS
 Information on how to run tests can be found at the top of the test files.